 Recipe FAQs

 Eye of round beef is excellent for roasting since it tends to be a tougher, leaner cut of beef.
-The process of searing the beef, roasting it at a high temperature and letting it rest, all combine to create a juicy, tender beef roast dinner.
+The process of searing the beef, roasting it at a high temperature and letting it rest, all combine to create a deliciously juicy and tender beef roast dinner.

 Side Dishes for Roast Beef Christmas Dinner